 Many ancient figures accepted as being historical personages don't have as much as JC going for them in terms of evidence.

-Many Christians were in Rome in 64 AD spreading the good news, & the news they were circulating concerned the life & teachings of a man who'd lived within recent memory in the Middle East.
+Many Christians were in Rome in 64 AD spreading the good news, & the news they were circulating concerned the life & teachings of a man who'd lived within living memory in the Middle East.
 Palestine was on the outer perimeters of the Empire, & if not directly concerning the business of the Empire, news did not travel fast then, there were no chroniclers or historians around to bear witness to JC's trial, JC himself never wrote anything down, as didn't Socrates & many more before him.
 Pythagoras left no writings & what we know of him supposedly came through the writings of his disciples, yet his existence is never in question,

 the same with Buddha.